AvirukBasak/libxalloc/README.md

 ### Notes
 On testing in a `Linux 5.10.147+ x86_64`, difference in `sbrk(0)` before and after run = `132KB`

-It was observed that this allocation happened somewhere before allocation of the first block of memory via `xmalloc`.
+It was observed that this allocation happened somewhere during allocation of the first block of memory via `xmalloc`.

 - Address of `sbrk(0)` before run = `0x555555559000`
-- Address of 1st allocation = `0x55555557a000`
+- Address of 1st allocation of 0th iteration = `0x55555557a000`
 - Difference = `0x55555557a000` - `0x555555559000` = `132KB`

-We still can conclude that deallocation is successfull as address of 1st allocation of 2nd iteration happened after `1GB`.
+We still can conclude that deallocation is successful as address of 1st allocation of 1st iteration happened after `1GB` of 0th iteration.

+In any case, `132KB` couldn't be traced.